-The project offical titled as”KliFin-Scanner” (Climate finance product scanner for retail investors and banks) aims to develop a non-financial objectives questionaire for retail investors.
-This quesitonare will allow retail investors to create their individual non-financial objectives investment profile, which can then be matched to financial products.
-The questionaire and the corresponding matching software will be integrated in a free-to-use information website available to all retail investors in Germany.
-They will open-source and be available as white label solution for integratino in bank own infrastructe.
-The project runtime is 01.01.2018 – 30.06.
-2020.
+The Climate Finance Product Scanner for retail investors and banks (KliFin-Scanner) is developing a questionnaire on non-financial objectives for retail investors.
+The questionnaire will enable retail investors to create an investment profile based on their individual extra-financial objectives.
+This can then be matched to financial products.
+The questionnaire and matching software will be integrated in a website available to all retail investors in Germany.
+It will be open-source and available as white label solution to be able to be integrated into the infrastructure of banks.
+The project runtime is from 1 January 2018 to 30 June 2020.

 This dynamic is shifting.
 Pension funds are increasingly looking to reflect non-financial objectives in their mandates.
 The EU High-Level Expert Group on Sustainable Finance recommended a range of reforms on this topic, notably related to the rules around bank and robo-advice, as well as the information required in Key Information Documents (KIDs).
 The European Commission took these recommendations up in their recently published action plan for sustainable finance.
 Many of these issues have also been flagged by the 2° Investing Initiative (2°ii) in our 2017 report Non-Financial Message in a Bottle.

 In this context, the 2°ii launched a 2 year project to build a quantitative client profiling software on non-financial objectives and associated platform that can be used by banks and consumers to translate their non-financial objectives into investment beliefs and strategies.